andrewrk/mcserve/README.md

 ## Features

  * Web interface with recent chat history and who is online.
- * Ability for users to request a server restart with `/restart` which will happen after everybody logs off.
+ * Ability for users to request a server restart with `#restart` which will happen after everybody logs off.
  * Automatically restart minecraft server when it crashes.